snaseem8/snaseem8.github.io/README.md

 ## 🧪 Lab Work & Research

 I currently contribute to the **Robotarium** at Georgia Tech — a lab focused on swarm robotics and multi-agent systems.
+The Robotarium project provides a remotely accessible swarm robotics research platform that remains freely accessible to anyone.
+Currently, Robotics research requires significant investments in terms of manpower and resources to competitively participate.
+However, we believe that anyone with new, amazing ideas should be able to see their algorithms deployed on real robots, rather than purely simulated.
+In order to make this vision a reality, we have created a remote-access, robotics lab where anyone can upload and test their ideas on real robotic hardware.
 Below, I outline my ongoing and future work in the Robotarium.

 ### 1. Robotarium Backend Migration (Spring 2025 - Present)
 Migrating the Robotarium backend communication from MQTT to ROS2, improving scalability and compatibility with modern robotics stacks.
 Developed MATLAB and Python interfaces and built publisher/subscriber and server/client logic to control multiple robots.